Eye HealthLifestyle Topics

 Children don't outgrow misaligned eyes.
 See an ophthalmologist for treatment to preserve your child's good vision.

 Take precautions to prevent eye injury.
 Never lean over the battery and always wear safety goggles.

 A baseline eye exam is recommended at age 40, when the signs of disease and changes in vision may start to occur.

 For most repair projects and activities around the home, standard ANSI-approved protective eyewear will be sufficient.
+For many work situations, the same protection you use at home will suffice, but there are important exceptions you need to know about.
 Sports eye protection should meet the specific requirements of that sport; these requirements are usually established and certified by the sport's governing body and/or the American Society for Testing and Materials (ASTM).

 Protection in the Home

-The American Academy of Ophthalmology and the American Society of Ocular Trauma recommend that every household have at least one pair of ANSI-approved protective eyewear to be worn when doing project or activities that could create a risk for eye injuries.
+The American Academy of Ophthalmology and the American Society of Ocular Trauma recommend that every household have at least one pair of ANSI-approved protective eyewear to be worn when doing project or activities that could create a risk for eye injuries at home.